 One of the great things about using WordPress as a content management system is the huge community of users and all of the resources that are available.
-While all plugins could be used by theme developers, the ones featured in this post have features that can be especially helpful for various aspects of theme development.
+While all plugins could be used by theme developers, the ones featured in this post are specific WordPress plugins for theme development to aid & improve the dev process.

-If you design and develop themes for you own use, custom themes for clients, premium themes for sale, or free themes to distribute, I think some of these plugins will be very useful to you.
+If you design and develop themes for you own use, custom themes for clients, premium themes for sale, or free themes to distribute, these plugins will prove to be very helpful.

 Theme Test Drive is another plugin that was created for testing a theme without showing it to everyone.
 It works in a similar fashion to Theme Switch, so you can look at the details of each, test them and see which one you like best.

 WordPress Demo Builder was developed to help web designers that want to launch live demos for their themes.
 If you visit sites of premium themes sellers, or those who give away free themes, there is usually an option to view the theme on a demo blog.

 This plugin allows you to showcase demos of multiple themes on one WordPress installation.

 Although theme development will be done in a way that doesn’t impact an existing site, there may be some times when you need to make changes that would be better to not be visible to everyone.
 The Maintenance Mode is a good plugin to have handy for times when you would like to temporarily prevent visitors from seeing the site or theme in it’s current state.
 With this plugin visitors will get a customizable message until you are ready for the site to be viewed.

 If you’ve developed themes in a test environment you may have found that you tend to login and logout a lot, or login as different users.
 The User Switching plugin was created to make this a quicker, less painful process.
 With one click you can switch from one user to another.